Averagenormaljoe/NST-Streamlit-website/readMe.md

 ## Setup instructions

-1. Setup a virtual environment using: python -m venv venv
+1. Setup a virtual environment using: 'python -m venv venv'

 2. activate the environment with: